Menu

 HOW TO GET TO NORWAY

-The majority of Norway tours with Nordic Visitor start in Oslo or Bergen.
-Both Oslo-Gardemoen Airport and Bergen Airport are served by several international airlines and regional carriers, so you’ll have plenty of choice.
+Your tour will likely start in either Oslo or Bergen, both of which are served by several international airlines and regional carriers, so you’ll have plenty of choice when booking your flights.

-For tours in the northern part of Norway, the main airports are located in Tromsø and Kirkenes.
+If you’re visiting Northern Norway, you’ll find the main airports in Tromsø and Kirkenes.

 GETTING AROUND